OpenDA-Association/OpenDA/docs/source/workStepByStep.rst

 need their specifications e.g. location, quantity, quality and sampling rate in an early stage since it is an important aspect of your system but the measured values will not be used the first 80% of the time.
-In order to setup and test your framework it is best to use generate/synthetic data which you understand.
-This will be explained in more detail, when we explain about setting up twin experiments in Section `3 <#Sec:Twin>`__.
+In order to set up and test your framework it is best to use generated/synthetic data that you understand.
+This will be explained in more detail, when we explain about setting up twin experiments below.

 If possible, make various variations of your model.
 Start with a very, very simplified model that runs blisteringly fast and only incorporates